 There is a time lapse between your tax refund being processed and you actually receiving that money.
 If you choose direct deposit, you’ll receive your money sooner than if a check is mailed to you.

-And we’ll show you how Current customers can get their tax refunds up to five days faster compared to traditional banks.
+And we’ll show you how Current Premium members can get their tax refunds up to five days faster compared to traditional banks.

 Not yet a Current member?
 Sign up to get your tax refund up to five days faster.

 When Can I Expect to Get My Tax Refund?

 The Internal Revenue Service (IRS) makes no firm promises about when your tax refund will arrive.
 The agency does release ranges of typical release dates, and you can use those estimates as you plan.

 In general, the IRS says, refunds are issued between six and eight weeks after the officials receive an accurate tax form.
 There are a few important things to notice about this statement.

 - The range: Two weeks can mean a lot to working families.
 But that's the gap that sits between six and eight weeks.

 - Reception: The clock starts ticking when officials get your paperwork, not when you send it.